keepdying/firestorm-rio-bfa/README.md

 ### When data is going to be parsed again?

-It is set to update in every 15 mins.
+It is set to update in every 30 mins.
 But Github Actions can be delayed because of high load.
 You can check GitHub Actions for latest updates.

+### I want to see raw data?

+Check players.json & runs.json in src folder.

+### UI doesn't look good?

+As you see I'm not much a front-end developer and having hard time with CSS.

+### I want to contribute?

+You can check/change page's source in repo and make pull requests to contribute!

 ### How can I contact you?